sumerman/clamorous/README.md

 Clamorous is not designed for coping with this constantly!**

 With the help of sequenced IDs you can continue a subscription after reconnect from the message next to the last received one.

+##### Caveats

-As if nothing happened.
-(Actually only if the time passed from disconnection is less than max storage time of the history item.
-Otherwise some messages may be dropped).
+* Message will be preserved only for time equal to max storage time of the history item.
+Older messages may be dropped.
+* Messages from different publishers may appear out of order under some circumanstances.
+If it is critical for your application, it should handle that on the client side by, for example, selecting SEQ on the time basis instead of just using the last received one.

 Let's look closer to the types of subscriptions.